andycwilliams/andycwilliams/README.md

-- 👋 Hi, I’m @andycwilliams
+- 👋 Hi, I’m Andy
-- 👀 I’m interested in all things music, literature, coding, and all the ways they interweave
+- 👀 I’m interested in all things coding, music, literature, and all the ways they weave together
-- 🌱 I’m currently learning MongoDB, Heroku, and NoSQL
+- 🌱 I’m currently learning MongoDB, React, and GraphQL
 - 💞️ I’m looking to broaden my skillset and collaborate on small projects before aiming higher
 - 📫 How to reach me: awilliamscomposing@gmail.com